Misterblue/misterblue.github.io/programming/herbal/index.md

 and the multiple sources.
 This would solve many problems of existing viewers where the content connection and the UI were intimately linked.
-For Basil, the UI would be separate code that connects to the view service and manages the multiple space servers.
+For Basil, the UI is a separate program that connects to the view service and manages the multiple space servers.
 The UI is just another service and thus can be replaced if needed.